 The cut-off frequency of the passive low pass filter is 723.4 Hz.
 All frequencies over it will be attenuated -20dB/dec or -6dB/8ve.

-The behaviour of the tone control is easy to understand analyzing the response at the extremes of the Tone Pot rotation:
+The behavior of the tone control is easy to understand analyzing the response at the extremes of the Tone Pot rotation:

 The above graph shows the frequency response of the Tone/Volume circuit.
 The previous Clipping Amplifier Stage frequency response is not added here.